TalosRobotics/V-REP_Python-bindings/README.md

 V-REP remote API Python bindings
 ===

-Python bindings for the V-REP remote API Python bindings, for easy import as a git submodule in your project.
+Python bindings for the V-REP remote API Python bindings, for easy import as a git submodule.

-Run the following inside the repository of your project and then commit:
+Run the following inside your project repository and then commit:
 ```
 git submodule add https://github.com/Talos-robotics/V-REP_Python-bindings.git
 ```